Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Covariance Identification for Mini-Batch Noise

 \begin{remark}[Batch size rescales temperature, not geometry] Equation~\eqref{eq:godambe_alignment_exact} implies that increasing the batch size $b$ rescales the effective temperature $\tau=\eta/b$ (Section~\ref{sec:diffusion}) but does \emph{not} alter the noise ellipsoid: its shape is entirely determined by the statistical geometry $G_\mu(\theta)$.
-This decoupling---scale from the sampling budget, shape from the loss---is the operational insight that drives all subsequent rate and complexity results. \end{remark}
+This decoupling---scale from the sampling budget, shape from the loss---underlies the subsequent rate and complexity results. \end{remark}

 \begin{remark}[Specialization to Fisher alignment] If $\ell(\theta;z)=-\log p_\theta(z)$ and the model is correctly specified, then $\psi(\theta;z)=s_\theta(z)$ is the score and the Bartlett identity yields $\Cov(s_{\theta}(Z))=F(\theta)$ at $\theta=\theta^\star$.
 Projecting onto the identifiable tangent space gives $G_\mu^\star(\theta^\star)=F^\star(\theta^\star)$.
 Thus \eqref{eq:godambe_alignment_exact} becomes $\Cov(g_B(\theta^\star)\mid\mu)=\frac{1}{b}F^\star(\theta^\star)$, i.e., Fisher alignment. \end{remark}